 Automation is both my hobby (home automation) and part of my work.
 I like to set up CI/CD and from my peers I have received the feedback that I am good at it.

-GitHub Actions: experienced
+GitHub Actions: expert

 Set up complex CI/CD pipelines for GitOps, ensuring an always green main branch, enabling collaboration between team members.

-GitLab CI: experienced
+GitLab CI: expert

 Similar to GitHub Actions, I have performed tasks with the same goal.

-Semantic Release: experienced
+Semantic Release: expert

 Introduced various teams with the inclusion of Semantic Release in their workflow, which enabled them to use Conventional Commits to determine the next semantic version of their application.
 Codebases consisted of Java, Kotlin, Python, Terraform, Golang, TypeScript, and many more.

-Renovate Bot: experienced
+Renovate Bot: expert

 Introduced various teams with Renovate Bot, which enabled them with automatic dependency upgrades, regardless of the language and package manager they were using.
 Configured Renovate Bot centrally in organizations, to facilitate re-usability (DRY).
 I also do presentations around this topic, feel free to reach out if you're interested.